kbroman/dataorg/pages/csv_files.md

 - Next to "Format:", click the drop-down menu and select "Comma Separated Values (CSV)"
 - Click "Save"
 - Excel will say something like, "This workbook contains features that will not work...".
-Click "Continue".
+Ignore that and click "Continue".
 - Quit Excel.
 It will ask you, "Do you want to save the changes you made?"
 Click "Don't Save", because you just saved them.
+(Excel really doesn't want you to use a format other than it's own.)

+Note that there's also an option to save as "Tab Delimited Text".
+Many people prefer that.
+(I don't like tab delimiters so much, myself, as multiple adjacent tab characters are hard to discern by eye.)

+Personally, I prefer to use a vertical bar (`|`) as a delimiter between fields, because the data itself will seldom contain a vertical bar.
+But you can't get that from Excel.

 ---